|Loan and Grant Programs|| Student Consumer

 ELINOR Z. TAYLOR ’43 SCHOLARSHIP.
 Elinor Z. Taylor was a retired WCU professor emerita, administrator, and representative from the 156th Legislative District in Chester County.
 This scholarship will support a female student who is majoring in kinesiology.

 WILLIAM A. AND BARBARA V. TAYLOR SCHOLARSHIPS.
 Mrs. Barbara Taylor Toland established this endowed scholarship in memory of her first husband of 35 years, William A. Taylor.
-Two renewable, full-tuition scholarships are awarded to incoming freshmen, one to a Chichester High School graduate and one to a Sun Valley High School graduate.
+Two renewable, full-tuition scholarships are awarded to incoming freshman students, one to a Chichester High School graduate and one to a Sun Valley High School graduate.
 The recipients are to be deserving students who have not qualified for any other scholarships or financial aid at the University.

 EDYTHE M. TRAPNELL ’41 HONORS SCHOLARSHIP.
 Edythe M. Trapnell, a former public school teacher, established this scholarship to be given to an Honors College student based on the student’s and family’s financial need, as well as the student’s demonstrated academic performance.